SysKitTeam/docs-point/reporting/access-reports.md

 ### Report Actions

-Groups' access and user's membership within groups can be managed directly from this report.
+User's membership within groups can be managed directly from this report.
 Select the group or a user and choose the available action from the side panel.

-The available actions for groups are:
+The available actions are:
 *  **Add Owners/Members**

-For users, you can find the following actions:
 *  **Change to Member/Promote to Owner**
 *  **Remove from Group**